niallbee/capstone/guides/day-2/guide-4-loadbalancer.md

        region = var.region
    }
    ```
-   This module block declares a module that will be refered to as `load_balancer` in the Terraform configuration files.
+   This module block declares a module that will be referred to as `load_balancer` in the Terraform configuration files.
 We use the `source` argument to tell Terraform where to find the module (in our case the `day-2/load_balancer` folder).
 Then we assign values to the variables that we declared in step one using `variable name = value`.
 For our webserver IDs we are referencing the output of the web_application module with the format `module.<module name>.<output name>`
 3. As part of creating our `load_balancer` module we output the load balancer IP.
 However this just made it visible to the `capstone-project` directory.
 We now need to output it from this directory so that it comes through in the terminal.
 In `output.tf` in the `capstone-project` folder insert the following code block
    ```
    output "load_balancer_ip" {